 3. As well as not being mobile or survivable enough, this Humvee was armed only with a top mounted 7.62mm M240 machine gun, not even a .50 cal (12.7mm).
 Humvees armed with .50 cals would show up later and quickly destroy the two semi trailers, something that would have been decisive at first contact.
 Further, the gunner was the first casualty of the engagement entirely due to the lack of protection he enjoyed sitting in his sling with no shield or armor whatsoever.

-better mobility, level II ballistic armor to resist small arms fire, and a remotely operated gun turret.
+There are literally dozens of military vehicles out there that are better suited for this mission.
+The vehicle would need tracks for better mobility, level II ballistic armor to resist small arms fire, and a remotely operated gun turret.
 The links all point to vehicles based on the venerable M113 frame.
 There are literally tens of thousands of these vehicles out there, cheaply modifiable, battle tested, with decades of maintenance experience and armed services integration.

 For example, over 700 were found in 2004 in Kuwaiti storage, collecting dust.
 But because they didn't fit into the Rumsfeldian vision of light and fast forces (read: road-bound tires), the military was forbidden from employing them.
 Over 1,000 mothballed M113s were sent to Arizona in 2005.
 For target practice.
 As targets.